 Once you configure a trading partner, Stedi automatically parses and validates inbound EDI files in real time.

-You can upload inbound test files to simulate receiving a file from your trading partner.
+You can generate and process inbound test files to simulate receiving a file from your trading partner.
 This can be useful for testing your downstream integration, since the inbound file will trigger any configured webhook.

 Inbound processing flow